 Teachers & Staff

 Stephanie is the owner of and a dance teacher at Performing Arts Dance Centre.
 She began her training at age three in Northwest Ohio training in ballet, tap, jazz, gymnastics, musical theater and baton.
 After graduating from Perrysburg High School, she attended The Ohio State University where she majored in dance and graduated with her BFA in Dance in 2000.
 Stephanie has studied with the Fort Wayne Ballet, Chicago Ballet and many guest teachers over the years.
-Internationally, Stephanie has performed in Spain, Mexico and
+Internationally, Stephanie has performed in Spain, Mexico and in the Bahamas.

 Her teaching career has spanned over 20 years and includes ballet, tap, jazz, lyrical, hip hop, baton and gymnastics.
 Stephanie is well-known for her talent of teaching.
 She spent three months in Australia where she was invited to teach a variety of workshops and classes.
 She continues to hone her craft by attending and participating in workshops and conventions throughout the year to learn the latest styles and techniques.
-She was recently certified in Acrobatic Arts to help further development her gymnasts.
+She was recently certified in Acrobatic Arts to help further develop her gymnasts.
 Having served as a judge at numerous dance competitions, Stephanie is extremely successful in the competitive arena.
 Her teams have won many awards at both regional and national competitions.

 Stephanie is a married mother of three.
 When she is not at the studio she loves spending time with her family.